NHERI-SimCenter/BRAILS/brails/modules/Number_of_Floor_Detector/README.rst

     --es_min_delta (default: 0.0) Early stopping parameter: Minimum change in loss to qualify as an improvement

     --es_patience (default: 0) Number of epochs with no improvement after which training will be stopped.
                                Set to 0 to disable early stopping

-    --customModel_path (default: models/efficientdet-d4_trained.pth) Path for the custom pretrained model desired to be used in training.
-This option is meant for continued training of a existing model and can be used for models trained on an EfficientDet backbone
+    --customModel_path (default: "models/efficientdet-d4_trained.pth") Path for the custom pretrained model desired to be used in training.
+                               This option is meant for continued training of an existing model.
+                               It can be used for models trained on an EfficientDet backbone only

 For example, the command to train a floor detection model **on CPU** by **fine-tuning the full EfficientDet-D4 backbone trained on COCO dataset** for **25 epochs** using a **learning rate of 0.0001**: